AR0E/ar0e/markdowns/reading-list.md

     - [Statistical Mechanics (I and II) - Ryogo Kubo](https://emineter.wordpress.com/wp-content/uploads/2018/08/kubo_zbirka.pdf)

     - What is Life? - Erwin Schrödinger
+    - The Same and Not the Same - Roald Hoffmann
     - The works of David Hull
       - Are species really individuals?
       - The use and abuse of Sir Karl Popper